Skip to main content

 Modify the text as you see fit and click the Save changes button.
 It uses a rich text editor, so you have options for style and layout as well as wording.
 There are no options for fonts other than size as the choice of font should be left up to the person reading the email.

-A revert button becomes available next to save when making changes that will take you back to the default message if you need a fresh start.
+A revert button becomes available next to save when making changes, which will take you back to the default message if you need a fresh start.
 If you are a sub-administrator, this default may be one set by a higher level administrator.

 Including fields